krakow10/colvec/README.md

 [![Latest version](https://img.shields.io/crates/v/colvec.svg)](https://crates.io/crates/colvec)
 ![License](https://img.shields.io/crates/l/colvec.svg)

 `colvec` provides a derive macro which generates a Vec-like data structure, except with a transposed row / column layout.
 This means you can take a slice across an entire column of a single struct field.
 ColVec has the same size and growth factor as Vec, and uses a single contiguous allocation.
-ColVec can be smaller than Vec<Struct> when the Struct has padding, since no padding is needed in the transposed layout*.
+ColVec can be smaller than Vec<Struct> when the Struct has padding, since no padding is needed in the transposed layout [^1].
 ColVec can be faster to iterate than Vec<Struct> when only accessing a single struct field column because the unused data in the other fields do not occupy the cache line and need cache eviction.

+[^1]: To ensure proper alignment, the minimum capacity is the item alignment.

 ## Example
 ```rust